20% off your first purchase with code: SHOP24

 classroom reward coupons

-Let's take a look at a few of my students' favorites:
+Let’s take a look at a few of my students’ favorite individual classroom reward ideas:

-I'm not sure why, but this reward is very appealing to younger students and often their first choice.
+Sometimes the little things are the most important to kids.
+This reward is very appealing to younger students and is often their first choice.
 Most elementary school teachers have class jobs.
-A super easy reward is to just let a student choose his or her own job for the day or the week.
+A super easy reward is to let a student choose their own class job for the day or the week.
 They almost always pick line leader.
-I guess that's the most coveted position.
+I guess that’s the most coveted position.

-I'm not talking about a real animal here.
-All you need is a stuffed one.
-Bring some from home the your kids have outgrown or hit up your local Goodwill (not technically free, but really cheap).
-Have a selection of some cute animals for students to choose from.
-I keep mine in a box labeled ZOO.
+I’m not talking about real creatures here.
+All you need is a stuffed animal.
+Bring a few from home that your own kids have outgrown or hit up your local Goodwill store.
+Keep a selection of some cute stuffed animals for students to choose from.
+(I keep mine in a box labeled CLASS ZOO.)
 A student who earns this reward gets to keep their special pet at their desk for the day.
+This one is a great motivator for younger students.

-This one is pretty obvious, but you can make it even more exciting by involving other teachers - if they're willing.
-Instead of just helping you in the classroom, maybe they can go help the PE or art teacher, or maybe their teacher from a previous year.
+This one is pretty obvious, but you can make it even more exciting by involving other teachers – if they’re willing.
+Instead of just helping you in the classroom, maybe they can go help a specials teacher, or maybe their teacher from a previous year.
+You can make this reward even more enticing by letting the student sit in the teacher’s chair.

 This reward works well for older students.
 Ask a few local restaurants to donate a coupon for a free kids meal or ice cream cone or whatever they offer.
 This is surprisingly easy.
 Most of them are happy to help out a school (so be sure to bring your school ID).
-You can also ask your PTA of they have something to donate.
+You can also ask your PTA.

 If you have kids that like to be the center of attention, they will love this reward!
 Set aside a few minutes at the end of the day for them to put on a performance by telling their favorite jokes.
-You will want to pre-screen their jokes to make sure they are appropriate and set a limit on how many they can tell.
-If you have a student who is a great singer, you can let them do a karaoke performance instead.
+You should pre-screen their jokes to make sure they’re appropriate and set a limit on how many they can tell.
+If you have a student who is a great singer, let them do a karaoke performance instead.
 The point is to let them show off!

-This is a little area I set up in my room that is a special spot for special kids.
-There's a beanbag and comfy pillows, a basket of books, a lamp for soft lighting, and a tablet with headphones.
-Students who choose this reward get to sit and relax instead of doing morning work or some other task (that isn't essential to their grade).
+This is a special spot in my room for special kids.
+It has a beanbag, comfy pillows, a basket of books, a lamp for soft lighting, and a tablet with headphones.
+Students who choose this reward get to sit and relax instead of doing morning work or some other task.

 Keys to a Good Classroom Reward System

-• Use a choice board, spinning wheel, or a prize jar.
+• Use a choice board, spinning wheel, or prize jar.

-• Let the students choose the reward or spin the wheel, pick from the jar, etc.
+• Let students choose the reward or spin the wheel, pick from the jar, etc.

-• Choose a reward ahead of time and then let the class word towards it.
+• Choose a reward ahead of time and let the class work towards it.

 • Always use verbal praise and recognition alongside your rewards.